 The Year I-II curriculum is designed to enhance the students’ understanding of the basic, clinical and health systems sciences and their relevance to the practice of medicine.
 The methodologies used are designed to improve students’ problem-solving and independent study skills.
 Each week of the academic year is limited on average to approximately 20 hours of lecture and small group sessions.
 All systems and courses throughout the first two years are graded Pass/Fail.

-The first semester of Year I is Foundations of Medical Sciences (FMS), a 19-week introductory system which provides students with the fundamental knowledge necessary for the integrated study of the basic and clinical sciences.
-FMS is followed by similarly integrated systems which deliver focused learning in all aspects of the physiology and pathophysiology of gastrointestinal/liver, neuroscience, reproduction, cardiovascular, renal, respiratory, skin, musculoskeletal, hematology and immunology, endocrinology and infectious diseases.
+The first semester of Year I is Introduction to Medical Sciences (IMS), a 19-week introductory system which provides students with the fundamental knowledge necessary for the integrated study of the basic and clinical sciences.
+IMS is followed by similarly integrated systems which deliver focused learning in all aspects of the physiology and pathophysiology of neuroscience, gastrointestinal/liver, reproduction, cardiovascular, pulmonology, renal, endocrinology, musculoskeletal, hematology and immunology.
 The second year culminates the Year I/II continuum with the Integrated Cases Section (ICS) in which students learn and apply a model of clinical reasoning through a series of clinical case scenarios which draw on the basic and clinical science presented in the preceding systems.

 Introduction to Clinical Medicine